Your Questions, Answered

 I offer a free 15-minute initial consultation to see if we seem like a good match to work together.

-I have been told that I bring patience and curiosity to difficult situations.
-My diverse training allows me to think across different theories of change and draw from a number of evidence-based modalities based on each individual client and the types of approaches that resonate with them.
+Even when we’re working through tough content, I try to show up with patience and grounded hopefulness.
+My optimism is grounded in therapeutic experience—I’ve seen this process be helpful.
+And at the same time I’m interested in figuring out exactly which strategies will work well for you as a unique individual.
+My diverse training allows me to think across different theories of change and draw from a number of evidence-based modalities based on the types of approaches that resonate with you.

-I do not allow AI to listen in on or summarize therapy or supervision sessions, and I don’t utilize it for writing notes, creating website copy, or in any other part of my practice.
+• I do not allow AI to listen in on or summarize therapy or supervision sessions, and I don’t utilize it for writing notes, creating website copy, or in any other part of my practice.

 I choose not to use AI for a number of reasons: concerns about the theft of creative work by AI tools; its involvement in the destruction of economic opportunities for artists and writers; privacy concerns related to personal data; the failure of these tools to adequately address bias related to race, gender, and disability; the default into a both-sides, aggressively moderate style of thinking in AI intellectual products that fails to consider all possibilities; and the environmental impact of AI (including its impact on how conversations about climate change are structured).

-I see clients in-person at my office in the Electra Building, 970 Burrard Street.
+• I see clients in-person at my office in the Electra Building, 970 Burrard Street.

 The Electra Building location is a short walk from both the Burrard and Granville Skytrain stations.
 If you are biking, there is an outdoor bike rack directly outside the front entrance.